 Best seats on a budget: $8 lawn seats

-Best seats if money is no object: $35 Home Run Party Tent seats, which include an all-you-can-eat buffet and a drink voucher
+Best seats if money is no object: $30 Home Run Party Tent seats, which include a catered meal and a drink voucher

 Best eats: Kansas City-style barbecue or one of the Asian fare selections, such as sushi